 - We spread the pesto, and veggie mixture on the inside, and folded the heart over itself.

 - We crimped the edges to keep it sealed

 - Then brushed with a white egg wash and baked them for 10 minutes.

 So, that’s it! (full printable recipe below)

 Are you signed up for our weekly newsletter?
 Every Saturday we send out our blog post updates from the week so you don’t have to miss any of the recipes!
 Sign up here.

-Combine all ingredients in a food processor and pulsed until it was combined into a ball of bread dough.
+- To make the dough, combine flour, salt, warm water, olive oil and sunflower seeds in a food processor and pulse until it is combined into a ball of bread dough.
 Roll out dough on a floured surface, using more of the whole wheat flour until it is not as sticky.

-Pulse carrot, broccoli, and Parmesan in the food processor until it is chopped very finely.
+- For the filling, pulse chopped and peeled carrot, broccoli, and Parmesan cheese in the food processor until it is chopped very finely.

 - Pre-heat the oven to 425 degrees Fahrenheit.